mikarinneoracle/Azure-DevOps-Agent-OCI-setup/README.md

 <p>
 <br>
 You can delete the created resources at any time using stack <code>destroy</code> and re-create them again using the stack <code>apply</code>.
-Before re-creating it is advisable to remove the exisiting agent from the Azure DevOps agent pool.
+Before re-creating it is advised to remove the existing agent from the Azure DevOps agent pool.
 Multiple agents can be set up by changing the default name <code>AzureDevOpsagent</code> of individual agents to something unique.
 <p>
 Terraform provider <code>oracle/oci</code> is installed so the created agent can be also used for Terraform pipelines including https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
 <p>

-Terraform takes a moment to complete and eventually the build agent should appear in Azure DevOps agent pool.
+Terraform takes a moment to complete and eventually the build agent should appear in Azure DevOps agent pool:
 <p>
 <img src="azure-devops-agent.jpg" width="1200" />
 <p>

-VM boot volume size is 200M by default that can be adjusted per build needs during the Terraform stack creation.
+VM boot volume size is 200M by default that can be adjusted per build needs during the Terraform stack creation:
 <p>
 <img src="azure-devops-agent-vm.jpg" width="1200" />
 <br>